gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [Alex Saveau](https://github.com/SUPERCILEX)
 [Till Krullmann](https://github.com/tkrullmann)

-## Use plugins from included build using the `plugins { }` block
+## Apply plugins from included build using `plugins { }` block

-The `plugins { }` block in build scripts can now be used to refer to plugins defined in included builds.
+The [`plugins { }`](userguide/plugins.html#sec:plugins_block) block in build scripts can now be used to refer to plugins defined in included builds.
+In previous versions of Gradle, this was possible but required some additional boiler-plate code in the settings file.
+This boiler-plate is now no longer required.

+This change makes it super easy to add a test build for a Gradle plugin and streamlines the process of implementing a Gradle plugin.
+You can also use this feature to conveniently work on changes to a plugin and builds that use that plugin at the same time, to implement a plugin that is both published and used by projects in the same source repository, or to structure a complex build into a number of plugins.

+Using the `plugins { } ` block also makes the Gradle Kotlin DSL much more convenient to use.

+You can find out more about composite builds in the [user manual](userguide/composite_builds.html).

 ## Stricter validation with `validateTaskProperties`